Find out more about the host venue of the London leg of the Diving World Series, the London Aquatics Centre.

 Following the Games, the venue was reduced to 2,500 permanent seats, expandable to 3,500.

-The FINA/CNSG Diving World Series 2019 continues part of the pool's ever-expanding legacy and it will soon host the European Championships in 2016.
+The FINA/CNSG Diving World Series 2020 continues part of the pool's ever-expanding legacy, and it will also host the British Swimming Championships which also act as the selection event for the Tokyo 2020 Olympic Games.

 Travelling to the venue...